evolvingstuff/vdw2/content/posts/covid-deaths-cut-in-half-by-a-single-dose-of-600000-iu-of-vitamin-d-rct.md

 │   ├── TextNode
-│   │   full_match: `The body quickly consumes a lot of Vitamin D to fight viruses, ` │   │   inner_content: `The body quickly consumes a lot of Vitamin D to fight viruses, ` │   ├── LocalLinkNode
+│   │   full_match: `The body quickly consumes a lot of Vitamin D to fight viruses, ` │   │   inner_content: `The body quickly consumes a lot of Vitamin D to fight viruses, ` │   ├── AliasedLocalLinkNode
 │   │   full_match: `((Trauma and surgery|surgeries))`
 │   │   inner_content: `Trauma and surgery|surgeries`
-│   │   page: `Trauma and surgery|surgeries`
+│   │   page: `Trauma and surgery`
 │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Trauma and surgery|surgeries`